-Additionally, pursuant to a contract, the Authority provides administrative, financial services support and other services for the Kim Wallace Adaptive Equipment Loan Program Fund, the Nutrient Management Fund, the Payroll Processing Insurance Fund, the Northern Maine Transmission Corporation, the Department of Agriculture for the Agricultural Marketing Loan Fund and the Potato Marketing Improvement Fund, the Small Enterprise Growth Fund, the Maine Rural Development Authority, the Dairy Improvement Loan Fund, and the Compliance Assistance Loan Program.
+Additionally, pursuant to a contract, the Authority provides administrative, financial services support and other services for the Nutrient Management Fund, the Payroll Processing Insurance Fund, the Northern Maine Transmission Corporation, the Department of Agriculture for the Agricultural Marketing Loan Fund and the Potato Marketing Improvement Fund, the Small Enterprise Growth Fund, the Maine Rural Development Authority, the Dairy Improvement Loan Fund, and the Compliance Assistance Loan Program.
 The Authority also holds and administers the State of Maine's portion of the U.S. Department of Education's Federal Student Loan Reserve Fund, which is the property of the Federal government.

 The Authority acts in a custodian capacity for these Funds.
 The resources in these Funds cannot be used to support the Authority's operations.
-These Funds are combined in the Statement of Net Position-Fiduciary Funds and presented as Agency Funds.
+These Funds are combined in the Statement of Net Position - Fiduciary Funds and presented as Agency Funds.